vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 I haven't been able to attend the Open Containers Reference Types working group meetings, but I've been aware of what is going on and looked at the current proposals.
 I had a vague idea for a proposal and wrote it up, and sent it to someone for feedback.
-I have brought an idea to OCI before and ultimately felt very stupid and embarrassed so I might not submit this one.
+I have brought an idea to <a href="https://opencontainers.org/" target="_blank">OCI</a> before and ultimately felt very stupid and embarrassed so I might not submit this one.
 I figured I'd get feedback first.

 ### Singularity HPC Version Parsing

 We are refactoring the version parsing of shpc to be custom for container tags, which in and of itself I can write an entire post on!
 For today's work, we noticed that sometimes people have tags that are essentially git hashes, and we will want to avoid these tags in our automated updates as they have no meaning in the context of numberical release tags.
-So i wrote a custom set of filters for the shpc parser to look for strings of lowercase characters and numbers, and given no other types, to remove the tag.
+So I wrote a custom set of filters for the shpc parser to look for strings of lowercase characters and numbers, and given no other types, to remove the tag.
 In a testing set of ~290 containers it looked to do fairly well (all the commit hashes that were there previously are no longer selected).